MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. note-default::

-    The goal here is not to denigrate the dev team's works but rather to offer explanations and solutions at what could be better.
+    The goal here is not to denigrate the dev team's works but rather to offer explanations and solutions to what could be better.

 Display Issues
 ==============

-This explanations were made possible thanks to the Chris Brejon's article `OCIO, Display Transforms and Misconceptions`_.
+These explanations were made possible thanks to the Chris Brejon's article `OCIO, Display Transforms and Misconceptions`_.

 Display components mismatch
 ___________________________

-OCIO divide the Display section in 3 components :
+OCIO divide the Display section into 3 components :

 -
     ``Display`` : the physical hardware you are using (monitor, TV, phone, ...).